| The Lake District Mountains |

-It was a very hot day with views hazy and a little disappointing.
+03/07/2006 - Lingmell with Paul D and Meg.
+It was a very hot day with distant views hazy and a little disappointing.
 We set off from the National Trust campsite at Brackenclose following the steep path up the western shoulder of Lingmell.
-At the summit the sound of bagpipes could be heard coming from Scafell Pike - no doubt a band of kilted Celts celebrating England's exit from the World Cup.
-I descended via Piers Gill and staggered parched and panting to the bar at the Wasdale Head Inn.
-A heavy thunder storm drove us back to the sanctuary of the pub later and helped to clear the air for the following day's trek across Red Pike and Pillar. |
+On the way up Lingmell Paul disappeared looking for Meg who had gone missing.
+Paul went on to the summit of Scafell Pike while my walk petered out on Lingmell.
+At the summit of Lingmell the sound of bagpipes could be heard coming from Scafell Pike - no doubt a band of kilted Celts celebrating England's exit from the World Cup.
+I descended via Piers Gill and relaxed at the bar at the Wasdale Head Inn where Paul and Meg eventually joined me.
+A heavy thunder storm drove us back to the sanctuary of the pub later and helped to clear the air for the following day's trek across Red Pike and Pillar.

 |